-- there is a serious matter for the court to try; - the claim has a strong chance of success; and - it would be difficult or impossible for justice to be done at a later stage if the order were not issued.
+- the claim has a strong chance of success; - it would be difficult or impossible for justice to be carried out at a later stage if the order were not issued.

 It is possible to obtain an interim order ex parte if the applicant can prove the urgency of the matter and files the application as soon as it is notified of the infringement.